Inspiration Station is an occasional series on ChiYAwriters.com highlighting the people, places, and works of art that inspire us as writers.

 – p.
 62

 The author, Amélie Sarn, is French, but as far as I could determine, she is not Muslim or of Algerian descent.
 She mentions in the acknowledgments that she sought guidance from those in the Muslim community.
-As someone who is not French, Algerian, or Muslim myself, I cannot fully comment on the accuracy or sensitivity of the representation in this book.
-It appears well researched, but I welcome and encourage other responses, especially from those who are members of the depicted cultures.
+I welcome and encourage other responses, especially from those who are members of the depicted cultures.
+To start the discussion, here are two other perspectives on this book:

-I use the expression “the world is wide enough” with all due respect and acknowledgement to Lin-Manuel Miranda’s lyrics in the song “The World Was Wide Enough” from the musical Hamilton.
-Miranda wrote that line based on a quote from Aaron Burr, who in turn lifted the phrasing from Laurence Stern’s novel Tristram Shandy.
+“The World Was Wide Enough” is a song from the musical Hamilton.
+Lin-Manuel Miranda based the song on a quote from Aaron Burr, who in turn lifted the phrasing from Laurence Stern’s novel Tristram Shandy.
 For more on the history behind this line, see the Genius annotation of Miranda’s song.